 In Tromaville, New Jersey, high-school sweethearts Arbie and Wendy break up as she goes to college.
 One year later, Arbie encounters Wendy who has returned to town and is taking part in a protest against the construction of an American Chicken Bunker franchise outlet on an old Indian burial ground.
 He is shocked to discover that Wendy has abandoned him and is now a lesbian.
 To defy her, he goes into Chicken Bunker and applies for a job as a counter girl.
 However, the chicken has become infected by mutant eggs and causes whoever eats it to mutate.
 As General Lee Roy, the Chicken Bunker head, arrives, the staff are being gorily killed by mutations run amok.
 Soon Arbie, Wendy and the remaining survivors are forced to lay siege as they are surrounded by hordes of customers turned into zombie chickens.

 Poultrygeist: Night of the Chicken Dead may yet get the award for the most wilfully absurd genre title ever devised, beating out the likes of The Incredibly Strange Creatures That Stopped Living and Became Mixed-Up Zombies (1964), Slave Girls from Beyond Infinity (1987), Sorority Babes from the Slimeball Bowl-O-Rama (1987), Jesus Christ: Vampire Hunter (2001) and Mega Shark vs Giant Octopus (2009).
-Then again, this is fairly much business as usual for Troma Films who love to come with outrageous and wacky titles – I Was a Teenage TV Terrorist (1985), Fat Guy Goes Nutzoid (1986), Surf Nazis Must Die (1987), Stuff Stephanie in the Incinerator (1989), Fertilize the Blaspheming Bombshell (1990), Invasion of the Space Preachers (1990), Chopper Chicks in Zombietown (1991), A Nymphoid Barbarian in Dinosaur Hell (1990) and The Killer Condom (1996) to name but a selection.
+Then again, this is fairly much business as usual for Troma Films who love to come with outrageous and wacky titles – I Was a Teenage TV Terrorist (1985), Fat Guy Goes Nutzoid (1986), Surf Nazis Must Die (1987), Stuff Stephanie in the Incinerator (1989), Strangest Dreams: Invasion of the Space Preachers (1990), Chopper Chicks in Zombietown (1991), A Nymphoid Barbarian in Dinosaur Hell (1990), Fertilize the Blaspheming Bombshell!
+(1992) and The Killer Condom (1997) to name but a selection.

 Poultrygeist: Night of the Chicken Dead is one of the handful of opportunities upon which Troma head Lloyd Kaufman has stepped behind the camera, he having also directed the likes of The Toxic Avenger (1984), Class of Nuke ‘Em High (1986) and Troma’s War (1988) under the pseudonym of Samuel Weil, and under his own name all the Toxic Avenger sequels, Sgt Kabukiman NYPD (1990), Tromeo & Juliet (1996) and Terror Firmer (1999).
 Kaufman makes numerous cameos and acting appearances in Troma’s and other people’s films.
 Here, for instance, he plays the part of the older, more cynical version of the hero who turns up partway through.